TomTonic/swiss_map_set/CONTRIBUTING.md

 (including whether or not you need them).
 We want to reduce our risks of depending on software that is poorly maintained or has vulnerabilities (intentional or unintentional).
-Furthermore, Set3 provides a consise set of functionality for a fundamental [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type).
+Furthermore, Set3 provides a concise set of functionality for a fundamental [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type).
 Consequently, Set3 shall not require a Go project using Set3 to pull a significant tree of dependencies into the project.